Rearmament of Polish artillery

 155-mm self-propelled gun AHS Krab.
 Photo by Huta Stalowa Wola

-Currently, the Polish ground forces have quite numerous and well-developed artillery.
+At present, the Polish ground forces have a fairly large and developed artillery.
 Several years ago, the country's military and political leadership announced their intention to modernize artillery units and transfer them to modern weapons and equipment.
-Some of these plans have already been completed, while for others the necessary contracts have been concluded and the corresponding work is underway.
+Some of these plans have already been fulfilled, and for others, the necessary contracts have been concluded and the corresponding work is underway.

 Current status